2018 Teacher Training Reimbursement

 - Confer Mentoring Program® 30-hour subject-specific trainings

 Eligible Applicants: This program is only eligible for teachers in Texas public schools.
-In order to be eligible for 2016-2017 TTR, the applicant must have attended an eligible training and must be teaching an AP, IB, Pre-AP, or Pre-IB/MYP course in the 2017-2018 school year.
+In order to be eligible for 2018 TTR, the applicant must attend an eligible training and must be teaching an AP, IB, Pre-AP or an equivalent advanced course, or Pre-IB/MYP course in the 2018-2019 school year.
 Counselors, librarians, administrators, facilitators, and coordinators are not eligible for TTR.
 In addition, teachers are only eligible to receive reimbursement every other school year.
-Therefore, teachers who received a TTR for training taken in the 2015-2016 school year are not eligible for the 2016-2017 TTR.
+Therefore, teachers who received a 2017 TTR (for training taken in the 2016-2017 school year) are not eligible for the 2018 TTR.

 How to Apply: Applications must be sent from a campus or district AP/IB coordinator, not from individual teachers.
 Local education agencies (LEAs) may follow their own procedures for gathering information from eligible applicants.
 Eligible teachers should communicate with their campus and district leadership to complete an application.
-The application can be downloaded here:
+The application will be posted on this webpage September 2018.

 - TTR applications must be submitted through Accellion, a secure file transfer protocol.
 For more information on submitting an email through Accellion, please visit Send files securely to TEA.